 • 📝 Understanding LLMs: Notes on Language Model basics

 This is a continuation of Notes on ML basics and the pursuit of understanding LLMs deeper.
 Tokenization Machine learning centers on learning a function from data by building a model that approximates the relationship between input and output.
 Modern systems typically use a neural network to represent this function.
-A neural network is a layered Read more
+A neural network is a layered structure made of simple computational units that transform the input step by step, allowing the model to learn complex patterns that would be impossible to define with hand-written rules.
+The challenge is that a neural network doesn’t work with characters or words, but instead processes… Read more

 • 📝 Understanding LLMs: Notes on ML basics